Smart ports. Bright future.

 - NQBP has a long and respected history of successfully delivering dredging projects at its various ports.
 For over three decades NQBP has been undertaking dredging programs to ensure the safe navigation of ships and port efficiency.
 This highly regulated process has been undertaken without significant impacts with the material dredged returned safely to the marine environment.

 - Onshore and offshore options for the disposal of dredged material are considered and studied.
 The recommendation is based on the best environmental outcome which allows a proposed project to be viable.

-- Since 2002, 22 dredging campaigns (maintenance and capital) have been undertaken at NQBP ports without incident.
+- Since 2002, over dredging campaigns (maintenance and capital) have been undertaken at NQBP ports without incident.

 - NQBP’s role as a Port Authority is to coordinate whole-of-port environmental monitoring and NQBP voluntarily participates in dust monitoring with terminal operators as part of our social responsibility.

 - Air quality monitoring in Queensland is undertaken by the Department of Environment and Heritage Protection (DEHP) as part of their agency responsibilities.